 Bonus Tips:

-• Lead by example: Talk openly about using the toilet and allow your child to observe your bathroom routine (age-appropriately).
+- Lead by example: Talk openly about using the toilet and, when appropriate, let your child observe your bathroom routine.

 Additional Resources: